1-Rep Max Calculator 💪

 RepetitionsMax. weightPercentage of 1RM

-Note that these figures will vary somewhat depending on the method that produced the 1RM estimate.
-Brzycki, for example, would predict 100 lbs (45 kg) for the 20-rep max, while Lombardi would determine the 20-rep max weight to be way higher at 165 lbs (74 kg).
+Note that these figures will vary somewhat depending on the method that produced the estimate.
+Brzycki, for example, would predict 100 lb (45 kg) for the 20-rep max, while Lombardi would determine the 20-rep max weight to be way higher at 165 lb (74 kg).

 Regardless of the chosen 1RM prediction method, plan your workout based on the type of training you want.
 For example, start with 3-4 sets of 7-8 reps at 80% of the one-rep maximum.
-Then slowly increase the number of reps for several weeks after which you can compute your new 1RM, and then switch back to 7-8 reps at 80% of the new estimate.
+Then slowly increase the number of reps for several weeks after which you can compute your new maximum weight, and then switch back to 7-8 reps at 80% of that new estimate.
 That's one way of achieving progressive overload.

 References